Skip to content

 Writing

 I got into this game to be a sportswriter, but obviously, I’ve taken quite a few detours along the way.
 Currently, I make outdoor, bike, and surf media.
 I am especially passionate about women’s sports.
 I have written for numerous outlets, such as Men’s Journal, Outside, The Red Bulletin, Bicycling, and The Surfer’s Journal.
 I have created video scripts, and contributed to book projects.
-I write a humor column for Moutain Flyer Magazine.
-I created Surfline Man.
+I have written columns for Moutain Flyer Magazine and Freehub.
+I created Surfline Man for BeachGrit.

-You can find me on Instagram @iamjensee and I post most of my current work on Linktree.
+You can find me on Instagram @iamjensee and check we-eat-words.com for current links.
 If you’d like to get in touch, I’d love to hear from you. jen.w.see@gmail.com.

 Here’s a selection of my work.